Account

 Depending on the state in which you live, an Employment Contract may completely prohibit you from engaging in outside work or impose other restrictions about the number of hours you can work or the type of work you can perform.

-A Non-Disclosure Agreement prevents you from disclosing certain information about your work for your full-time employer.
+A Non-disclosure Agreement prevents you from disclosing certain information about your work for your full-time employer.
 Similarly, a Noncompete Agreement prevents you from working for your employer's competitors or starting a business that competes with your employer within a specified geographic area during a certain period of time.
-Generally speaking, it is considered a best practice to not engage in outside work that competes with your employer.
+Generally speaking, it is considered a best practice to not engage in outside work that competes with your full-time employer.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.